GetUSB.info Logo

 Contact the IKEA recall center to find out how to swap out the product or receive a refund for the purchase.

 In its journey to becoming a household name, IKEA has a rich history that dates back to 1943 when founder Ingvar Kamprad started selling pens, wallets, and other goods.
 The company’s name is an acronym formed from Ingvar Kamprad’s initials along with those of the farm where he grew up (Elmtaryd) and the nearby village (Agunnaryd) in Sweden.
 From these humble beginnings, IKEA gradually evolved, introducing its first furniture piece in 1947 and opening its first store in 1958.
-Over the decades, IKEA’s innovative approach to design, affordability, and sustainability has propelled it to global success, making it a beloved brand for millions of customers worldwide.
+Over the decades, IKEA’s innovative approach to design, affordability, and sustainability has propelled it to global success, making it a widely recognized brand worldwide.

 Continue Reading